 - Pharmacy or Big Box Store

-Sending film to a mail-order photo lab to be processed and scanned is the least difficult solution if you are new to shooting film.
-If you consistently use film, this may be a disadvantage because it can get expensive.
+Sending your film to a mail-order lab to be processed and scanned is the most straightforward option if you are new to shooting film.
+If you consistently shoot film, this can be a disadvantage since it can get very expensive.

-As long as you're going through a medium to high-volume of film, there are a few activities that you can do to help reduce your costs.
+As long as you are using a medium to high volume of film, there are two actions that can be done to decrease your costs.

 Bulk Loading Film

-Be aware that you are limited to rolls of black & white film.
-This is due to black & white film is a lot easier and more cost-effective to process yourself.
+Take into account that you are going to be limited to 100 foot rolls of black and white film.
+This is because black & white film is easier and more affordable to develop yourself.

 Home Developing and Scanning

-It's possible to process and digitize any film yourself.
-In fact, it's an intelligent option to spend less so you can shoot more film with your Olympus OM-3.
+You can develop and scan any film yourself.
+In fact it is a great way to cut costs so that you can use more film with your Olympus OM-3.

-Black & white film is by far the least complicated to process yourself.
-Temperature and development times are not as essential to do correctly with black & white film as time and temperatures are for color negative or slide film.
+Black and white film is by far the simplest to develop at home.
+Chemical temperature and time are not as critical to get correct with black and white film as they are for transparency or color negative.